History of the club: media from 2000 to 2022 rediscovered! To see in the gazetteGo to info

 On the evening of the stage that preceded the return to Lyon, we found ourselves in the Ubaye valley, towards Jausiers.
 The proximity of the Parpaillon suggested that we should put the crossing of the pass on the next day's programme, so that we could then catch the last evening train to Embrun and finish in style before returning to our respective occupations.

 Alas, the next morning the weather was completely overcast, and it was even raining a little.
 Only the hotelier was unfailingly optimistic, saying that the skies would soon clear and that we could look forward to a good day.
-The rain, light at the start, intensified after Sainte Anne and became a downpour with snow mixed in as we progressed.
-We should have given up but, once we'd embarked on our adventure, it would have been just as painful and time-consuming to go back.
+The rain, light at the start, intensified after Sainte-Anne and became a downpour with snow mixed in as we progressed.
+We should have given up but, once we'd embarked on our adventure, it would have been just as painful and just as time-consuming to go back.
 So, pushing the bike more often than riding it, under the now ineffective pilgrim's jacket and with our feet in the water, wet, sweaty... and hungry (we only had a light snack), we passed Crévoux in the late afternoon without taking the time to stop at the Auberge Faure, tortured by the worry of our train, without having had any vision other than of the peaks drowned in clouds behind a curtain of rain and of the ground where we were putting our feet.
-In our carriage, we said to ourselves philosophically that the unforgettable beauty (?) of the Parpaillon would be for another time.
+In our carriage, we said to ourselves philosophically that the unforgettable (?) beauty of the Parpaillon would be for another time.

 Rather taken aback by this bizarre order, I asked him if he was serious because, as far as I knew and having been there, the path to the pass was only accessible to Alpine hunters' mules, so I didn't think that a van or even an ordinary car could go very far beyond Crévoux.

 Several years passed without a new approach to the Parpaillon.
-My cycling holidays were spent elsewhere than in the Alps: the Tyrol, the Dolomites, Switzerland, Corsica, the Pyrenees, Spain, etc. Then came the years 39/45, not very favourable for venturing onto a strategic route.
+My cycling holidays were spent elsewhere than in the Alps: Tyrol, Dolomites, Switzerland, Corsica, Pyrenees, Spain, etc. Then came the years 39/45, not very favourable for venturing onto a strategic route.
 Other years, other trips and it wasn't until 1970, during the Semaine Fédérale in Gap, which included the Parpaillon hike, that I was able to think about settling my old score with him.
 Although there was no question of embarking on this ordeal, which I felt was too tough for me, I was thinking of using the car to make the approach to Savines or Embrun easier and, once I'd made the crossing, meeting up at La Condamine or Jausiers with the car of a friend who was accompanying me or, failing that, hiring a taxi or other vehicle in Barcelonnette to take my car back to its parking place.

 The man offered... but my plan was not to come to fruition.
 On Monday 3 August, I was riding up to Giobernay in the Valgaudemar with a few friends when a heart attack stopped me at Rif du Sap.
 I'd already been forced to put my bike down a few weeks earlier during the Vélocio day, and the day before, on the 2nd, I'd experienced some unusual difficulties on the Col de la Sentinelle.
 I should have been worried about those first warnings.